 Coverage is typically available for horses from the ages of 30 days to 20 years, depending on the insurance company.

-Coverage limits (the maximum the insurance company will pay out during the 12-month policy period) of $5,000, $7,500, $10,000, and $15,000 are available.
-Premiums start at $200 and increase accordingly.
-Some restrictions to available limits may apply, depending on the horse's insured value, use, or age.
-For example, many companies will not offer Major Medical, Veterinary Services or Medical Assistance (each company uses different terms for these similar coverages) limits higher than the horse's insured value, and there are also age restrictions.
-That said, we work with some companies that will consider offering these sorts of medical/surgical coverages regardless of the horse's insured value on the Mortality policy.
+Some restrictions to available limits may apply, depending on the horse's insured value, use, and/or age.
+For example, many companies will not offer coverage limits higher than the horse's insured Mortality value, and there are also age restrictions.
+That said, we work with some companies that will consider offering these sorts of medical/surgical coverages regardless of the horse's insured value.
 With one company that we work with, even for a horse that you insure for a value of $1,000 on the Mortality policy (such as a horse that you adopted, that was gifted to you, or is an off-the-track Thoroughbred), you could still have anywhere from $5,000 to $15,000 limits of Medical/Surgical coverage (providing the horse otherwise meets the underwriting criteria).

 ^top

 Policy limits are available at $5,000, $7,500, and $10,000, depending on the horse's insured value and the insurance company.
-Premiums begin at $150.
+Deductibles, co-insurance, co-pays or sub-limits may apply.

 Coverage is usually available for horses from the ages of 31 days to 20 years, depending on the insurance company.
-This coverage is usually added to a Full or General Horse Mortality policies for horses that are not eligible for Major Medical, Veterinary Services or Medical Assistance coverage.

 ^top